-The Group incurred net losses of $\mathbb{P}26.16$ million, $\mathbb{P}68.82$ million and $\mathbb{P}2,635.36$ million, and net operating cash outflows of $\mathbb{P}39.21$ million, $\mathbb{P}74.42$ million and $\mathbb{P}116.21$ million for the years ended December 31, 2021, 2020 and 2019, respectively.
-The Group's capital deficiency amounted to $\mathbb{P}7.91$ million as of December 31, 2021 and the Group's current liabilities exceeded its current assets by $\mathbb{P}428.43$ million and $\mathbb{P}370.47$ million as of December 31, 2021 and 2020, respectively.
+The Group incurred net loss of ₱75.90 million, ₱26.16 million and ₱68.82 million, and net operating cash outflows of ₱66.12 million, ₱39.21 million and ₱74.42 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Group's capital deficiency amounted to ₱30.70 million and ₱7.91 million as of December 31, 2022 and 2021, respectively, and the Group's current liabilities exceeded its current assets by ₱383.12 million and ₱428.43 million as of December 31, 2022 and 2021, respectively.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern and, therefore, the Group may not be able to realize its assets and discharge its liabilities in the normal course of business.
-Management assessed that the Group will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials, cost cutting measures, and equity funding to support liquidity.
+Management assessed that the Group will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials and disposal of assets.
+The Group will also defer payment of certain liabilities until such time that the Group is in a financial position to do so and refinance its short-term loans